vivid-planet/comet/docs/docs/content-scope/content-website.md

 sidebar_position: 1
 ---

 In a content website, the content scope can be used to separate multiple areas of content, such as website (domain) or language.
-Each area stores its content independent of the others.
-Not all modules might use the same scope, for example, the DAM might not be scoped at all.
-Most of Comet's scope features will work out-of-the-box for this use case.
+Each area stores its content independently of the others.
+Not all modules might use the same scope - for example, the DAM might not be scoped at all.
+Most of Comet's scope features will work out of the box for this use case.

 ### API: Database